TheJuiceIsSimulated/quest-submissions/Chapter 3 Day 5.md

 AREA 1

-Read Scope:
+Read Scope: a, b, c, d

-Write Scope:
+Write Scope: a, b, c, d

-x function can be called here
+publicFunc, contractFunc, privateFunc can be called here

 AREA 2:

-Read Scope:
+Read Scope: a, b, c

-Write Scope:
+Write Scope: a, b, c

-x function can be called here
+publicFunc, contractFunc can be called here

 AREA 3:

-Read Scope:
+Read Scope: a, b, c

-Write Scope:
+Write Scope: a, b, c

-x function can be called here
+publicFunc, contractFunc can be called here

 AREA 4:

-Read Scope:
+Read Scope: a, b

-Write Scope:
+Write Scope: a

-x function can be called here
+publicFunc can be called here